pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 - Adequacy of insurance and indemnity coverage (if required)
 - Completeness of agreements between parties

-Records of the review and approval process **shall** be included in the TMF.
+Records of the review and approval process **SHALL** be included in the TMF.

 #### 5.5.8 Integration with Other Procedures

-Regulatory and ethics documentation **shall** integrate with:
+Regulatory and ethics documentation **SHALL** integrate with:

 - **SOP-002 (Document and Records Controls)**: Management and version control of regulatory and ethics documents